-There’s a world of difference in flavour between the different apples available.
-But what are the best tasting apples?
+There’s a world of difference in flavor between the different apples available.
+But which apples are the best-tasting apples?

-Some varieties are incredibly sugary-sweet, while other flavourful types have a sharp acidity.
-The best tasting apples often have a bit of both!
-Read on to learn all about the best tasting apple varieties.
+Some gourmet varieties are incredibly sugary-sweet, while other flavorful types have a sharp acidity.
+The best-tasting apples often have a bit of both!
+Read on to learn all about the best-tasting apple varieties.

 The Honeycrisp Apple is a sweet-tart, incredibly crisp, all-purpose modern apple variety.
 Developed by the University of Minnesota, these large apples have a golden peel that ripens to a rosy-red blush.
-The Honeycrisp apple is known for its strong apple flavour, unique blend of sugar and acidity, and exceptionally crunchy texture.
-Its hard to talk about the best tasting apples without starting with the Honeycrisp!
+The Honeycrisp Apple is known for its strong apple flavor, a unique blend of sugar and acidity, and exceptionally crunchy texture.
+It’s hard to talk about the best-tasting apples without starting with the Honeycrisp!

-One of the top all-round apple varieties, Honeycrisp apples have a well-balanced taste that includes high levels of both floral sugars and fruity acids.
-Its juicy flavour truly does have notes of honey.
+One of the top all-around types of apples, Honeycrisp apples have a well-balanced taste that includes high levels of both floral sugars and fruity acids.
+Its juicy flavor truly does have notes of honey.
 Tree-ripened fruits can be so sweet and crunchy that they’re almost effervescent.
 Their firm texture means that they’re not only great for eating fresh, but also for use in baked dishes (or roasted, juiced, pressed, or dried).

-The Honeycrisp apple is now being used as a parent variety in multiple breeding programs due to its wild popularity among consumers.
-Recent introductions bred using Honeycrisp include Cosmic Crisp, SweeTango, Rosalee, SugarBee, Scarlet Crush, Ruby Darling, Sweet Cheeks, and EverCrisp.
+The Honeycrisp Apple is now used as a parent variety in multiple breeding programs due to its wild popularity among consumers.
+Recent introductions bred using Honeycrisp include SweeTango, Cosmic Crisp, Rosalee, SugarBee, Scarlet Crush, Ruby Darling, Sweet Cheeks, and EverCrisp.

-SweeTango (Minneiska cultivar) is a sweet-tart, incredibly crisp, all-purpose modern club apple.
-This variety was developed at the University of Minnesota, who bred it as an improved version of their famous Honeycrisp.
+SweeTango apples (Minneiska cultivar) are a sweet-tart, incredibly crisp, all-purpose modern club apples.
+This variety was developed at the University of Minnesota, which bred it as an improved version of their famous Honeycrisp.
 SweeTango is perhaps slightly sweeter than Honeycrisp, ripens earlier in the fall, and is easier to grow.

-SweeTango apples are known for their crisp and juicy texture, as well as their excellent fresh-apple flavour.
+SweeTango apples are known for their crisp and juicy texture, as well as their excellent fresh-apple flavor.
 These juicy apples have a yellow background and a deep red, rosy blush.

-One of the best tasting apples, SweeTango builds on its Honeycrisp parentage with that exceptional honey-like sweetness.
-The flavour has notes of autumn spicy and sour citrus, and is supremely well-balanced.
-These all-round winners are great sliced fresh or used in gourmet recipes.
+One of the best-tasting apples, SweeTango builds on its Honeycrisp parentage with that exceptional honey-like sweetness.
+The flavor has notes of autumn spicy and sour citrus and is supremely well-balanced.
+These all-around winners are great sliced fresh or used in gourmet recipes.

 SweeTango is a brand-name apple, with the name SweeTango trademarked by the University of Minnesota.
 As a club apple or managed variety, only licensed growers (those who are “in the club”) can grow and distribute SweeTango apples.

 Pink Lady is a sweet-tart, crisp, all-purpose modern club apple.
 All Pink Lady apples are of the Cripps Pink cultivar (or natural mutations of Cripps Pink).
 These apples were bred in Australia, and are descended from the American Golden Delicious apple.
-Pink Lady apples are known for their distinctive rosy-pink blush peel colouring and general all-round appeal.
+Pink Lady apples are known for their distinctive rosy-pink blush peel coloring and general all-around appeal.

-Among the best-tasting apple varieties, Pink Lady/Cripps Pink apples are sweet and juicy with a well-balanced acidic sharp flavour.
-Their crisp white flesh has that fizzy effervescent quality without being over sour.
-This is a refreshing apple that’s wonderful to eat fresh (and slow to turn brown after its sliced).
+Among the best-tasting apple varieties, Pink Lady/Cripps Pink Apples are sweet and incredibly juicy with a well-balanced acidic sharp flavor.
+Their crisp white flesh has that fizzy effervescent quality without being overly sour.
+This is a refreshing apple that’s wonderful to eat fresh (and slow to turn brown after it’s sliced).

-Cripps Pink has been used in modern apple breeding due to its excellent flavour and outstanding appearance.
+Cripps Pink has been used in modern apple breeding due to its excellent flavor and outstanding appearance.
 Offspring varieties of the Pink Lady apple include Sweet Cheeks, Scarlet Crush, and Wild Twist.

 Fuji is a very sweet, tender, fresh-eating modern apple variety.
 Developed in Japan, these apples have yellow skin with a red blush and sometimes red stripes.
-The Fuji apple is known for its incredible sweet flavour.
+The Fuji Apple is known for its incredibly sweet flavor.
 These apples are the sweetest apples in the grocery store!

-Fuji apples have a honey-like sweetness and very low levels of acidity.
-Their floral aroma and flavour is not overly complex, and is perfect for those who like a simple, sweet fresh apple.
+Fuji Apples have a honey-like sweetness and very low levels of acidity.
+Their floral aroma and flavor are not overly complex, making this variety perfect for those who like a simple, sweet fresh apple.
 Despite the lack of acidity, the texture of Fuji apples still has a satisfying fresh crunch.
-Fuji apples are best enjoyed fresh, as whole apples, apple slices, or in fresh recipes.
+Fuji Apples are best enjoyed fresh as whole apples, apple slices, or in fresh recipes.

-Ambrosia apples are richly sweet and low in acidity.
-The distinctive taste has complex depth of floral notes and pear-like aromatics.
+Ambrosia Apples are richly sweet and low in acidity and are often available grown organically.
+The distinctive taste has a complex depth of floral notes and pear-like aromatics.
 Fresh Ambrosia fruits have firm flesh with a satisfying crisp texture when eaten fresh.
-While they can be used in cooked recipes, Ambrosia apples are mainly enjoyed fresh or only very gently cooked.
+While they can be used in cooked recipes, Ambrosia Apples are mainly enjoyed fresh or only very gently cooked.

 Cox’s Orange Pippin is a sweet and crisp fresh-eating heirloom apple.

-Cox’s apple was discovered in England as a chance seedling tree.
-True to their name, these apples are are warm yellow-orange colour with a rich red blush.
-Cox’s Orange Pippin is quite possibly England’s favourite apple.
+Cox’s Apple was discovered in England as a chance seedling tree.
+True to their name, these apples are are warm yellow-orange color with a rich red blush.
+Cox’s Orange Pippin is quite possibly England’s favorite apple.

-Cox’s Orange Pippin apples are sugary-sweet, but also pack a nice acidic sharp flavour.
+Cox’s Orange Pippin apples are sugary-sweet but also pack a nice acidic sharp flavor.
 They have fruity notes to their taste that can be almost tropical, especially in a good growing year.
-Cox’s apples are a real treat to eat fresh, but they also can be used in baking, as they keep a nice firm texture when cooked.
+Cox’s Apples are a real treat to eat fresh, but they also can be used in baking, as they keep a nice firm texture when cooked.

-The incredible flavour of Cox’s Orange Pippin has led to it being used as a parent variety to breed modern apple varieties like Fiesta and Piñata.
-Cox’s Orange Pippin is also a grandparent to the world-famous Gala apple, through its offspring variety Kidd’s Orange Red.
+The incredible flavor of Cox’s Orange Pippin has led to it being used as a parent variety to breed modern apple varieties like Fiesta and Piñata.
+Cox’s Orange Pippin is also a grandparent to the world-famous Gala Apple, through its offspring variety Kidd’s Orange Red.

 “Arguably the most famous – and delicious, if you ask me – eating apple in the world, the Cox’s Orange Pippin, to use its full title, is crisp, juicy and perfectly balanced.”Apple: Recipes from the Orchard, by James Rich

-Northern Spy apples have a sharp yet complex acidic flavour that sweetens with cooking.
+Northern Spy Apples have a sharp yet complex acidic flavor that sweetens with cooking.
 Their cooked taste has fruity citrus notes.
 They are almost always used in cooked recipes, especially apple pie, apple crisp, and apple crumble.

-The Northern Spy apple has been used in apple breeding programs in cooler apple-growing regions due to its complex flavour and natural resistance to pests and disease.
+The Northern Spy Apple has been used in apple breeding programs in cooler apple-growing regions due to its complex flavor and natural resistance to pests and disease.
 The Northern Spy is a parent apple to the Keepsake apple (another great pie apple), making the Northern Spy a likely grandparent to the ever-popular Honeycrisp apple.

 Gala is a sweet-tart, crisp, all-purpose modern apple variety.
-Developed in New Zealand, these apples have a yellow peel that ripens to a beautiful, rich red colour, sometimes in vertical stripes.
-The Gala apple is known as one of the tastiest and dependable grocery store apples that’s widely available and easy to find.
+Developed in New Zealand, these apples have a yellow peel that ripens to a beautiful, rich red color, sometimes in vertical stripes.
+The Gala Apple is known as one of the tastiest and most dependable grocery store apples that are widely available and easy to find.

 “One of the most widely available apples on the planet, Royal Gala apples are crisp, juicy and sweet with floral and vanilla notes.
 Incredibly divers, Royal Galas are great eating apples and can also be used in salads, chutneys and preserves, baking, and even diced into burger patties.”Apple: Recipes from the Orchard, by James Rich

-Braeburn is a sweet-tart, crisp and juicy all-purpose modern apple.
+Braeburn is a sweet-tart, crisp, and juicy all-purpose modern apple.
 Discovered in New Zealand, this apple has a yellow background that matures to red stripes or even a rich red blush.
-The Braeburn apple is known for its excellent sweet yet acidic, spicy, complex flavour and suitability to almost any recipe.
+The Braeburn apple is known for its excellent sweet yet acidic spicy complex flavor and suitability to almost any recipe.

-The Braeburn apple is commonly used in modern apple breeding programs due to its complex and appealing flavour and texture.
-It is often crossed with the Gala (another all-round favourite from New Zealand).
+The Braeburn apple is commonly used in modern apple breeding programs due to its complex and appealing flavor and texture.
+It is often crossed with the Gala (another all-around favorite from New Zealand).
 Descendants of the Braeburn include Envy, Jazz, Sweetie, and Kanzi club apples.

-Jazz is a sweet-tart, crisp and juicy all-purpose modern club apple variety.
+Jazz is a sweet-tart, crisp, and juicy all-purpose modern club apple variety.
 Developed in New Zealand as a cross between Gala & Braeburn, these apples have a bright yellow and red peel.
-Jazz apples are one of the most widely-available brand-name club apples and are known as being one of the best all-round new varieties.
+Jazz apples are one of the most widely-available brand-name club apples and are known as being one of the best all-around new varieties.